GrimOutlook/hima/README.md

 - [x] Create initial layout.
 - [x] Port initial layout to React.
 - [x] Create a form to add pools.
-- [x] Calculate amout of PPL in a pool at a certain date.
+- [x] Calculate amount of PPL in a pool at a certain date.
 - [x] Calculate total amount of PPL available.
 - [x] Create a form to add events.
 - [x] Do the above but add events into the equation.
 - [x] Show details for pools on hover.
 - [ ] Show details for events on hover.
+- [x] Allow deletion of pools.
 - [ ] Allow deletion of events.
-- [x] Allow deletion of pools.
 - [ ] Validate inputs before creating pool (Can currently add pool without a name or a date).
 - [ ] Validate inputs before creating event.
 - [ ] Create settings menu.